cspiders/Java-theory/README.md

 <br />

 # 3. The Platform
-### A platform is the hardware or software environment in which a program runs.
+### The meaning of platform is the hardware or software environment in which a program runs.
 ### We have some of the most popular platforms like Microsoft Windows, Linux, Solaris OS, and Mac OS are available in the market.
 ### Most platforms can be described as a combination of the operating system and underlying hardware.

 ### The Java platform software-only platform that runs on top of other hardware-based platforms.
 ### The Java platform has two components
 ###      1. The Java Virtual Machine
 ###      2. The Java Application Programming Interface (API)
-### Java Virtual Machine; it's the base for the Java platform and is ported onto various hardware-based platforms.
+### Java Virtual Machine; it's the base for the Java platform and it can be installed on various hardware-based platforms.
-### The API is a large collection of ready-made classes and interfaces grouped into libraries and these libraries are known as packages.
+### The API is a large collection of ready-made classes and interfaces grouped into libraries and these libraries are grouped into packages.

 <br />